 Perhaps the biggest environmental headline from the ALP is this: 50% Renewable Energy by 2030.

-In a comprehensive article on their website, Labor details its plan for an overhaul of Australia’s renewable energy scene.
+Labor details its plan for an overhaul of Australia’s renewable energy scene.
 As part of their pitch, they uncover how Australia’s potential for renewable energy generation is 500 times greater than current power generation capacity – not to mention the huge progress countries like China, America and many European nations have made in recent times.

 Labor claims that ‘the Liberal Government has done everything in its power to try and destroy Australia’s share in one of the world’s fastest growing industries with devastating consequences for our country.’

 - Millions more solar panel installations on homes and businesses over the next 15 years